DM5EA/hamlib2KPA500/README.md

 - TRX connected either via a rigctld on another computer in the network or via USB/serial interface to the computer running the script

 Current limitations:
-- This script DOES NOT update the band information FROM the KPA500 towards the TRX
+- This script DOES NOT update the band information FROM the KPA500 towards the TRX.
+- The script is tested on LinuX only for the time being.

 Below there is a screen shot of both windows.